-If you hate the fact that your siblings, stressed-out co-workers, and curtain twitching neighbours can’t tell when you’re TYPING ON THE INTERNET!!1, I’ve found the perfect Snap app for you.
+If you hate the fact that your siblings, stressed-out co-workers, and curtain-twitching neighbours can’t tell when you’re TYPING ON THE INTERNET!!1, I’ve found the perfect Snap app for you.

-And it’s super annoying/amazing.
+It’s called Bucklespring and it’s super annoying/amazing.

 Buckling spring keyboards are named because each key contains spring that buckles when pressed, as the nifty animated Gif to the right demos in full monochromatic glory.